abhi0395/abhi0395/README.md

 - 🔭 I'm an astrophysicist working with the [Dark Energy Survey Instrument (DESI)](https://www.desi.lbl.gov/) collaboration at Lawrence Berkeley National Lab, Berkeley, CA, USA.
 I am a core DESI data system, management, and galaxy quasar science group member.

-- 🌱 I work with large astronomical datasets, especially images and spectra, to extract physical properties that can offer insights into these gas flows around galaxies.
+- 🌱 I work with large astronomical datasets, especially images and spectra of galaxies and quasars, to extract physical properties that can offer insights into their formation and evolution.
 I am also deeply interested in developing efficient and optimized algorithms and tools to analyze astronomical datasets and perform statistical studies, particularly spectral reduction, modelling galaxy spectra and measuring their distances/redshifts.
 I use a combination of machine learning algorithms (such as PCA, NMF, regression, and statistical learning) and physical models to perform detailed studies of astronomical data sets.

 - 👯 I’m looking to collaborate on data science-related projects in real life and would like to learn more from the community.